logancyang/blog-learning-automata/_posts/2020-07-02-computer-architecture-101-part-ii.md

 ### Input/Output

-CPU needs some kind of protocal known as **drivers** to talk to input/output devices, such as mouse, keyboard, camera, sensors, screen, printer, sound, etc.
+CPU needs some kind of protocol known as **drivers** to talk to input/output devices, such as mouse, keyboard, camera, sensors, screen, printer, sound, etc.

 One general method of interaction uses "memory mapping", e.g.